beda-software/FHIRPathMappingLanguage/README.md

 #### Strict mode

-FHIRPath provides a way of accessing the `resource` variables without the percent sign.
-It potentially leads to the issues made by typos in the variable names.

-There's a runtime flag, called `strict` that is set to `false` by default.
+There's a flag, called `strict` that is set to `false` by default.
 If it set to `true`, all accesses to the variables without the percent sign will be rejected and exception will be thrown.

-The previous example should be re-written as
+The previous example using strict mode:

 POST /r4/parse-template?strict=true